-ADOLF STRUMPELL, M.D.

-Director of the Medical Clinic in the University of Erlangen.
+ADOLF STRUMPELL.
+Professor and Director of the Medical Clinique at Erlangen.

-TEXT-BOOK OF MEDICINE FOR STUDENTS AND PRACTITIONERS.
-Translated from the latest German Edition by Dr. H. F. VICKERY and Dr. P. C. KNAPP, with Editorial Notes by Dr. F. C. SHATTUCK, Visiting Physician to the Massachusetts General Hospital, etc. Complete in one volume, with III Illustrations imp.
+A TEXT-BOOK OF MEDICINE FOR STUDENTS AND PRACTITIONERS.
+Second edition translated from the German by Dr. H. F. VICKERY and Dr. P. C. KNAPP, with Editorial Notes by Dr. F. C. SHATTUCK, Visiting Physician to the Massachusetts General Hospital, &c.
+Complete in one large vol., with 119 Illustrations, imp.
 8vo, 28s.